GPS Reception and Interference

 3. Click the Antenna Model Component Selector ().

-4. Select Dipole () in the Antenna Models list once the Select Component dialog box opens.
+4. Select Dipole () in the Antenna Models list in the Select Component dialog box.

 5. Click OK to accept your choice and to close the Select Component dialog box.